Imran Khan addresses students nationwide today - ExBulletin

 Imran Khan addresses students nationwide today

-Former Prime Minister and President of Pakistan Tehreek-e-Insaf (PTI), Imran Khan, will address students across the country via video link today.
+ISLAMABAD: Former Prime Minister and President of Pakistan Tehreek-e-Insaf (PTI) Imran Khan will address students across the country via video link today, ARY News reported.

 Pakistan Tehreek-e-Insaf (PTI) decided to include students in the political movement and today scheduled a video link address of Imran Khan.